aganter/ZEN-garden/documentation/How_To_Modeling_To_Generate_Alternatives.md

 ### Random Directions

 In the ZEN-garden repository, we developed the Random Directions method, which identifies the near-optimal space using randomly generated objectives.
 The objective weights of these production variables are determined randomly on the interval $[0,1]$.
-Let $β_i ∼ Unif(0,1)$ be such a randomly generated objective coefficient.
+Let $d_i \sim Norm(0,1)$ be such a randomly generated objective coefficient.
+However, in the context of generating directions on a hypersphere, $d$ is not just a set of coefficients but represents the direction vector of research.
 The Random Directions MGA formulation is then:

 $$
 \begin{equation}
 \begin{aligned}
-\min_{x} \quad & \sum β_i x_i\\
+\min_{x} \quad & f(x)= \sum \d_i x_i\\
 \textrm{s.t.} \quad & Ax = b\\
   & c^T x \leq (1 + \epsilon)f_{opt}\\
   &x\geq0    \\